-All Drivers entered in the Competition, and their Entrants' appointed representatives, must be present throughout the briefing (in accordance with NCR G.5.3.8 and H.2.1.3).
+All Drivers entered in the Competition, and their Entrants' appointed representatives, must be present throughout the briefing (in accordance with NCR Ch.5A App5 Art.2.3.h and NCR Ch.6 App.1 Art.2.3).

 There may be a separate Team Manager Briefing and a Drivers Briefing.
 It is mandatory for Team Managers to attend the Team Manager Briefing and mandatory for Drivers to attend the Drivers Briefing.